 - Price to pay (excluding VAT)

 - VAT information

 - Payment deadline and late payment penalties

-It can be a good idea to work with a specialised and reputable consulting agency .
+It can be a good idea to work with a specialised and reputable recruitment agency.
 This can offer certain benefits such as income security.